 Maker is the governance token of Maker DAO.
-Anyone who wants to create Dai on the Maker platform will have to use these MKR tokens.
-They will have to use MKR tokens to pay the fees to create a collateralized debt position, and only then, they would be able to create Dai.
+Anyone who wants to create DAI on the Maker platform will have to use MKR tokens, which are used to pay the fees to create a collateralized debt position, and only then, they would be able to create DAI.

 After each use, the MKR tokens get destroyed.
-With MKR tokens being burned in increasing numbers, the value of MKR tokens will increase.
+With MKR tokens being burned in increasing numbers, the value of MKR tokens increases.
 Thus, fewer MKR tokens will be required for transactions on the Maker ecosystem.

-The MKR token holders can vote on every decision that is proposed to be implemented on the Maker network.
-They can also make proposals.
+MKR token holders can vote on every decision that is proposed to be implemented on the Maker network as well as make proposals.

 MKR Token Price Movements

 On January 31, 2017, the price of MKR token was over $24, and by August 2017, each MKR token was worth over $295.
 By December, the price of MKR tokens increased by more than thrice its value in August the same year.

 2020 proved the worst year for MKR tokens as it has remained within $500 most of the year so far.
 The first two months of 2020 were comparatively better than the rest of the months in 2020.
 Between January 2020 to February 2020, MKR tokens remained in the range of $500-$700.